twbs/bootstrap/site/content/docs/5.0/migration.md

 - The `bg-gradient-variant()` mixin is removed since the `.bg-gradient` class can now be used to add gradients to elements instead of the `.bg-gradient-*` classes.
 - The `media-breakpoint-down()` uses the breakpoint itself instead of the next breakpoint.
 Use `media-breakpoint-down(lg)` instead of `media-breakpoint-down(md)` to target viewports smaller than the `lg` breakpoint.
 - The `media-breakpoint-between()` mixin's second parameter also uses the breakpoint itself instead of the next breakpoint.
 Use `media-between(sm, lg)` instead of `media-breakpoint-between(sm, md)` to target viewports between the `sm` and `lg` breakpoints.
 - The `box-shadow()` mixin now better supports `none` and `null` with multiple arguments.
-Now you can pass multiple arguements with either value, and get the expected output.
+Now you can pass multiple arguments with either value and get the expected output.
 [See #30394](https://github.com/twbs/bootstrap/pull/30394).
 - Each `border-radius()` mixin now has a default value.
 You can now call these mixins without specifying a border radius value and the `$border-radius` variable will be used.
 [See #31571](https://github.com/twbs/bootstrap/pull/31571)

 ### JavaScript